HFC nursing grads beat national average on licensing exam

 “It is such an honor to work with such amazing faculty, staff, and students,” said Shunkwiler.
 “A heartfelt congratulations to everyone on this amazing accomplishment!”

-Learn more about the Nursing program at Henry Ford College, and apply for Fall semester.
+Learn more about the Nursing program at Henry Ford College, and apply for the next semester.